grafana/grafana-infinity-datasource/docs/sources/references/reference-data.md

 ![image](https://user-images.githubusercontent.com/153843/198976089-0736c591-2a53-4aac-a58f-00f3c92797f8.png#center)

+{{< admonition type="note" >}}
-> **NOTE**: We suggest to add only small size data as reference data.
-It is designed to support data of less than 1-10MB size in mind.
+We suggest to add only small size data as reference data.
+It's designed to support data of less than 10 MB.
 Adding data of bigger size may affect the performance of Grafana and the plugin.
+{{< /admonition >}}